danp0kes/triple-ten-projects/projects/ufo-sightings/README.md

 ## Process

-The data was loaded, cleaned and analysed.
+Data was loaded, cleaned and analysed.
 This process can be found in this [notebook](notebooks/EDA.ipynb).

 Streamlit was used to visualize data with Render that initiliazed the packages required for online viewing.